 In 1946, Nicholas Dreystadt, a thirty-year GM employee and previously the General Manager at Cadillac, took the helm at Chevrolet.
 Dreystadt started out in the industry as an apprentice at Mercedes-Benz, and made quality a top priority.
 The new 1949 cars were the beneficiaries of his focus on quality, and these cars were arguably the best-built Chevrolets ever.

-It’s strictly anecdotal, but in Iowa during my first time there in 1960-1965, there lots of farmers and other folks still driving these, including university student families.
+It’s strictly anecdotal, but in Iowa during my first time there in 1960-1965, lots of farmers and other folks still drove these, including university student families.
 And when I moved back there in 1971, one could still find these old Chevy farmer’s cars (and pickups) running still, which made great cheap wheels for us kids.
-And perhaps oddly, there were generally not rusty, or at least not seriously so.
+And perhaps oddly, they were generally not rusty, or at least not seriously so.
 Part of that might have been that salt maybe wasn’t used so much back then, especially on rural gravel roads.

 Meanwhile, Fords of that particular era were decidedly scarcer, and folks rather avoided them as cheap used transportation.
 The issues with the new 1949s might have put folks off.
 But they seemingly didn’t last as long, or maybe there were just a lot more Chevys sold in that part of the world.

 Admittedly, the Plymouths and Dodges were the best finds of these old timers back then; everyone knew they were built like the tanks they looked like.
 But they weren’t easy to come by; their owners knew what they had.